Financial statement

-Notably, a balance sheet represents a single point in time, whereas the income statement, the statement of changes in equity, and the cash flow statement each represent activities over a stated period.
+Notably, a balance sheet represents a snapshot in time, whereas the income statement, the statement of changes in equity, and the cash flow statement each represent activities over an accounting period.
+By understanding the key functional statements within the balance sheet, business owners and financial professionals can make informed decisions that drive growth and stability.

-For large corporations, these statements may be complex and may include an extensive set of footnotes to the financial statements and management discussion and analysis.
-The notes typically describe each item on the balance sheet, income statement and cash flow statement in further detail.
-Notes to financial statements are considered an integral part of the financial statements.

-Purpose for financial statements
+Purpose of financial statements

 "The objective of financial statements is to provide information about the financial position, performance and changes in financial position of an enterprise that is useful to a wide range of users in making economic decisions."

 Financial statements should be understandable, relevant, reliable and comparable.
 Reported assets, liabilities, equity, income and expenses are directly related to an organization's financial position.

 Financial statements are intended to be understandable by readers who have "a reasonable knowledge of business and economic activities and accounting and who are willing to study the information diligently."
 Financial statements may be used by users for different purposes: